 Most of the tap water in Jamaica has been treated and is safe to drink, but in some far-flung rural areas it is safest to avoid it unless it has been boiled, filtered or chemically disinfected (with iodine tablets).

 What currency do Jamaicans use?

 The official currency used in Jamaica is the Jamaican Dollar.
 All Inclusive resorts and key tourist areas also use US Dollars.
 Credit and debit cards are accepted in major tourist areas, and you can withdraw Jamaican Dollars from ATMs.

 Is a visa required for Nigerians travelling to Jamaica?

 Jamaica tourist visa is required for citizens of Nigerians travelling to Jamaica.

-There are 6 mobile network operators and also quite a number of internet service providers in Jamaica.
+There are over 0 mobile network operators and about 0 internet service providers in Jamaica.
 You can checkout the

 and also details about each of them.